bakshidwarak/DSAndAlgo/src/arrays/and/adhoc/assignment/findIn2Darray/notes.md

-Array Product excluding the ith element
+Find an element in a 2D Array
 ===========================================================================
 Find a number in a sorted 2D array.